-Source: Information provided by Spain (2014).
+Source: Information provided by Spain (2014), except for ES12X where the RBMPs have been taken as source.
 Notes on the table: The intervals correspond to different considerations regarding the services when calculating cost recovery and, in general, regarding inclusion or non-inclusion of the environmental costs.
 (1): The figures rise greatly, if the demand supplied is included.
 The total figure to 79.0-82.0.
 (2): The figures rise greatly, if the demand supplied is included.
 The total figure to 73.0-78.0.
 (3): The analysis does not take into account cost recovery.
-It is estimated that it could reach $0.20-0.28 \notin/m^3$ .
+It is estimated that it could reach $0.20-0.28 \notin m^3$.
 (4): Value disaggregated by uses.
 (5): Raw water service.
+As regards ES123, note different figures are provided in the RBMP.

-13 CLIMATE CHANGE
+CLIMATE CHANGE

-13.1 Water scarcity and droughts
+Water scarcity and droughts